Message From the Internship Director

 Goal #1 – The Dietetic Internship Program will prepare interns to be competent entry-level registered dietitian nutritionists who complete the program within 150% of program length, who gain employment in the field of dietetics within 12 months of program completion, and who provide service to their profession and community.

-Objective 4: At least 80% of program graduates will take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.
-(Graduate Performance on Registration Exam)
+Objective 4: 80% of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

-Objective 7: 100% of employers who respond to the Employer Questionnaire will indicate their employees (former interns) “are prepared” for entry-level practice.
-(Employer Satisfaction)
+Objective 7: 100% of employers who respond to the Employer Questionnaire will indicate their employees (former interns) “are satisfactorily prepared” for entry level practice.